michelleconville/drizzle-and-shade/README.md

 *   [Heroku](https://dashboard.heroku.com/apps) - is used to deploy the site.
 *   [Gunicorn](https://gunicorn.org/) - is used as the server to run Django on Heroku.
 *   [Amazon AWS](https://aws.amazon.com/) - is used store the static and media files for the site.
-*   [PostgresSQL](https://www.postgresql.org/) - is used as the database for the site.
 *   [Git](https://git-scm.com/) - is used as version control
 *   [Github](https://github.com/) - is used to store the project's code.
 *   [pillow](https://pypi.org/project/Pillow/) - Python imaging library